Types of licences available

 - Private hire operators licence

-All applicants must attend at the Municipal Buildings to discuss the application process.
-At this time an information pack will be given to the applicant.
+All applicants must attend, by appointment only, at the Municipal Buildings to discuss the application process.
+At this time an application pack will be given to the applicant.
 However, the following information gives a brief overview of what to expect when applying for the different types of licence.

 The maximum number of passenger seats that we can license is 8.
 Anything over that number is classed as a Public Service Vehicle and licensed by the Vehicle & Operator Standards Agency (VOSA).